Improving Economies for Stronger Communities (IESC)

 Funder: USAID

-Program Overview: YouLead is enhancing employment opportunities for youth in Sri Lanka by working with both the public and private sectors to: improve the quality and relevance of vocational and technical training; link youth to demand-driven employment opportunities; and increase sustainable self-employment through entrepreneurial and business development services.
+Program overview: YouLead enhanced employment opportunities for youth in Sri Lanka by working with both the public and private sectors to improve the quality and relevance of vocational and technical training, link youth to demand-driven employment opportunities, and increase sustainable self-employment through entrepreneurial and business development services.

-Relation to IESC Expertise: YouLead’s AccelerateHER initiative supported the first customized accelerator program crafted to empower early-stage female-led startups in Sri Lanka.
+Relation to IESC expertise: YouLead’s AccelerateHER initiative supported the first customized accelerator program crafted to empower early-stage female-led startups in Sri Lanka.
 YouLead-trained female entrepreneurs pitched their validated business concepts and grew their businesses through increased partnerships, revenue, and hiring.
-For young women without university degrees, IESC chose to work in ICT, a male-dominated sector that typically requires a university degree, to build new pathways into employment.
-Through AccelerateHER’s virtual ICT skills-building platform, where approximately 50% of participants are young women, IESC enables youth from marginalized backgrounds to fill the industry’s supply gap and demonstrates that companies can meet workforce needs through inclusive recruitment.
+For young women without university degrees, IESC chose to work in ICT, a male-dominated sector that typically requires a university degree, to build new pathways to employment.
+Through AccelerateHER’s virtual ICT skills-building platform, where approximately 50% of participants are young women, IESC enabled youth from marginalized backgrounds to fill the industry’s supply gap and demonstrated that companies can meet workforce needs through inclusive recruitment.

 Bosnia and Herzegovina (BiH)